rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 - Under **Compression**, the **Downlink Only** button should be selected.
 (The default selection is **No**)
 - Under **DNS Fallback** the checkbox should be deselected/empty.
 (By default the checkbox is ticked)

+# Full & Split Tunnel VPN on Computers

 > ## NOTE
 > Due to the amount of bandwidth a computer could use, it is recommended to use the Split Tunnel **.ovpn** profiles on computers, and not Full Tunnel.

 <img src="./images/logos/viscosity.png" width="48" align="left">

-# Full & Split Tunnel VPN on Windows or macOS with Viscosity VPN (paid software)
+## Viscosity VPN for macOS or Windows (commercial software)

 - [Getting Started with Viscosity on macOS](https://www.sparklabs.com/support/kb/article/getting-started-with-viscosity-mac/)
 - [Getting Started with Viscosity on Windows](https://www.sparklabs.com/support/kb/article/getting-started-with-viscosity-windows/)